 Other Options: Joshua Dobbs, Felix Harper

-QB Jacoby Brissett, CLE - Low Potential
+QB Jacoby Brissett, WAS - Low Potential

 There is much uncertainty with the Browns.
 It's looking like Jacoby Brissett is slated to start the majority of the club's games and that's a major downgrade for the entire offense.
 Brissett can be a credible passer but has never faired well over a multiple-game stretch.
 He'll be a below-average passer with some plus rushing upside but not a reliable NFL or fantasy option.